The King of Fighters XIII: Development

 The staff in charge wanted to pay attention to the number of details given to the game's graphics.
 Regarding the story, they paid attention to its flow, mentioning the final version was not significantly different from the first one.
 Because the prior game, The King of Fighters XII, suffered from various technical issues, developers also worked in fixing them to improve the gameplay.
 However, the initial arcade version from the game suffered from four notable bugs which led to special rules forbidding players to use them in at Japan's Tougeki – Super Battle Opera fighting game tournament.
 An updated version 1.1 was later released for arcades, fixing all the bugs and issues from the original game.
+Yamamoto claimed they wanted to appeal to newcomers by offering several moves.
+The netcode received a major overhaul over players' response.
+Meanwhile, the fighting system relied on both common Desperation Moves and the new HD mode, with the latter created to appeal to new combos possibilities.
+In regards to the story, it is meant to end Ash Crimson's story arc which caught people's attention for how different was he as a protagonist when compared with previous leads as several gamers wondered about his antagonistic portrayal which remained as a mystery.

 In choosing characters, developers wanted to include ones that would give a notable contrast and balance between teams rather than popularity within fans, expanding the "KOF-ism" theme.
 Characters like Kyo Kusanagi were made to fight at short distances rather than his original forms from the series' first two games where he relied in attacks performed from distance to emphasize the balance within the cast.
 The first Neo Max technique made by the staff was Kyo's.
 As a result, following Neo Max attacks were made to be consistent with Kyo's Neo Max in their style and damage.
 While Kyo often wears different outfits for story arc, he was given a more masculine appearance for The King of Fighters XIII.
 Artist Ogura expressed pressure in drawing this incarnation of Kyo as it had to live up to a long reputation he has had ever since his introduction.
+Yamamoto jokingly called Ash as a "show off".
+Since his introduction, Ash has been taking the three regalia of Japan guarded by Chizuru Kagura and Iori Yagami.
+This attacks resulted in SNK giving Ash the strongest techniques from his two victims.